isoux/R4R/docs/architecture.md

 ### R4R's Unique Approach: 4 Milli-Kernels Across 4 Rings

 To manage that complexity, R4R divides its monolithic kernel into **four separate parts**, each living in its own protection ring.
-These parts act like **mini-kernels (mKernels)** — small yet capable units, each with its own scheduler, signal handler, and interrupt controller.
+These parts act like **mili-kernels (mKernels)** — small yet capable units, each with its own scheduler, signal handler, and interrupt controller.

 | Ring | mKernel | Role  |
 |------|---------|-------|